department-of-veterans-affairs/va.gov-team/teams/vsa/teams/ebenefits/features/view-update-POA/research-design/21-22-interview-conversation-guide.md

 ### Project-specific setup
 - Open eBenefits in a tab
 - Sign in as a test user (Rene Lowel)
-- Have Rene Lowel's SS# for the POA wlak through
+- Have Rene Lowel's SS# for the POA walk through
 - Open VA.gov website as backup for wayfinding task

 ## Intro - 5 minutes